 KFC also adopted VR to train its employees.
 They use Oculus Rift headsets to show them how to cook their fried chicken.
 The training has certain gamification elements too.
 The employees need to master the five-step cooking process — inspecting, rinsing, breading, racking, and pressure-frying to win the game.

-Pros of immersive learning
+Pros and cons of immersive learning

 - Immersive learning keeps the learners engaged.
 As a result, they learn better and recall faster.

 - Since it is a risk-free environment, your employees can learn without having to pay a penalty for making mistakes.

 - The learners are given instant feedback for their actions.
 That way, they know where they’ve gone wrong and avoid the behavior at the workplace.

 - Creating an immersive learning experience can be cost and time intensive.

 - If you fail to recreate the relevant job environment completely, then the learners may not be able to fully immerse themselves in the situation.